What is it about Scream that etches it into the annals of horror history?

 In a genre known for one-dimensional characters and predictable plots, the film dared to defy convention, infusing its story with unexpected twists and turns that kept us all guessing until the final frame.

-The success of the movie spawned a villain that people actually loved, and Ghostface emerged as a killer for a new generation.
+The success of the movie also spawned a villain that people actually loved, and Ghostface emerged as a killer for a new generation.

 When Scream first hit the screens, horror fans were still living in the world of Jason and Freddy.